 St George’s currently holds a number of licences to collect, store and archive human tissues and organs under the Human Tissue Act (HTA, 2004).
 All researchers handling human tissue/organs should familiarise themselves with our HTA documentation and be trained on the requirements of HTA compliance.
 Email the staff development team to book your place on the next face-to-face HTA workshop.

 All research at St George’s must undergo appropriate ethical and regulatory approval before projects can begin.
 Visit the research governance and delivery pages for more information.

-However, this data can still be shared with bona fide researchers under strict access conditions for validation and/or re-use.
+However, de-identified sensitive data can be shared with bona fide researchers under strict access conditions for validation and/or re-use.
 Access to sensitive research data at St George’s is facilitated by our controlled data access SOP (PDF).
 This is a transparent, independent process governing access to more sensitive research data at St George’s.
 It is expected that all data will be appropriately de-identified prior to sharing.

 The Research Data Management Service is the official contact for requesting access to controlled access research data at St George’s.